css-hooks/css-hooks/docs/configuration/index.md

 <!-- prettier-ignore-start -->
 > [!WARNING]
-> Except for the default value, this setting is experimental, and the behavior
+> This setting is experimental, and its non-default behavior may change subtly in
-> may change subtly in response to user feedback.
+> response to user feedback.
 <!-- prettier-ignore-end -->

 ### `sort.conditionalStyles`